germeengehad/Predicting-credit-card-fraud/README.md

 - I generated histograms to visualize the data distribution.
 - I conducted an analysis to detect outliers in the dataset.
 - I checked for multicollinearity among the features.

+# Feature Engineering And Feature Selection
+- Applying Filter Methods (correlation analysis)
+- Applying Variance Threshold

+# Creating Pipelines and making predictions
+I made a pipeline for the Kmeans model and GaussianMixture model to be apple from predict labels for each data point, and for each model, I applied
+ - Data Preprocessing using MinMax Scaler
+ - handling missing values with means
+ - Fitting the pipelines and predict labels

+# Models Performance
+- Results for kmeans_pipeline_model:
+    Accuracy score: 90.01%

+- Results for GaussianMixture_pipeline_model:
+    Accuracy score: 91.82%

+# Pickel The Best Model
+- Importing Pickle
+- Saving the Model
+- Loading the Model

+ #